eldipa/book-of-gehn/_posts/internet_scan/2021-10-16-IPv4-Scan-Part-III-Hop-stability.md

 Of course the host set the TTL to some reasonable high number so the packet should reach to its destination (us) before reaching to zero.

+{% marginfigure '' 'assets/internet_scan/ip-ttl-range-and-time.png' ''
+'' 'in-index-only' %}

-We cannot know exactly which route/s the packets taken but we can *count for how many hops they went*: any change in the *hop-count* and we will get different TTLs and that's evidence that they taken different routes.
+We cannot know exactly which route/s the packets taken but we can *count for how many hops they went through*: any change in the *hop-count* and we will get different TTLs and that's evidence that they taken different routes.

 The inverse is not true: a constant hop-count does not imply that the route taken is the same, only the route/s have the same hops.